Only the Animals

 Moll already played slick Hitchcockian cards in 2000’s ‘Harry, He’s Here to Help’ and 2005’s ‘Lemming’, and a similar creepy vibe and sense of ordinary lives being invaded by terror looms over ‘Only the Animals’.
 What unites the interlocking stories are their flashes of love and longing – often painfully, tragically unreturned.
 The film’s emotional side is well-handled, helped by strong performances across the board.
 But it’s the storytelling puzzle – the pile-up of different perspectives and gradual reveal of the facts – that makes it most worthwhile.

 Available in the UK on Curzon Home Cinema.
+In cinemas in Australia from Jan 21.

 Cast and crew